 body, though it is living, suffers the effects of spiritual separation from God by the

 sentence of physical death that hangs over it.
-So too, the earth itself has the
+So too, the earth has the

-sentence of death hanging over it, slated to be destroyed one day and then
+sentence of death hanging over it; it is slated for destruction only to be reborn.
+Galaxies

 are entire systems of stars and planetary bodies that interact with each